 By Mat Conn, Group CRO, Merchants

-Research by Remchannel, released late last year, found that 69% of respondents were struggling to attract new employees or retain their existing talent.
+Research by Remchannel, released in late 2021, found that 69% of respondents were struggling to attract new employees or retain their existing talent.
 This is no surprise, since traditional recruitment methods, such as placing an advertisement, will reach less than 20% of job seekers in South Africa.

 Instead, businesses must focus on developing the type of talent they need, rather than finding it – and digital recruitment has the potential to make this a reality.
 By focusing on cognitive ability and learnability rather than experience and education, digital recruitment has the power to break down barriers to entry and create employment opportunities for all South Africans.